AndreEPaul/cs475-proj7b/README.md

 * Multithreaded for-loops using openMP.
 * Single instruction multiple data approach.
 * These same approaches ran on a GPU using openCL.
+* Uses a bash script to run multiple tests.
+(TODO: some weird conversion happened with my script; fix this)